 Therefore, consider looking for a reputed dentist in town who offers several advanced and effective bone graft techniques.
 It can include sinus lift, block grafts, particulate grafts, and bone morphogenetic proteins (BMPs).

 Need a facial or dental trauma surgeon?
 We are here to help!
 At Premier Oral Surgery, we offer complete solutions associated with oral and maxillofacial surgery services.
-Our professionals hold extensive specialization in multiple oral surgeries, such as bone grafts, implant placement, and removal of wisdom or impacted teeth.
-Call us at 203-939-9390 or at email@example.com to know more!
+Our professionals hold extensive specialization in multiple oral surgeries, such as bone grafts, cone beam CT scan, implant placement, and removal of wisdom or impacted teeth.
+Call us at 203-939-9390 or at firstname.lastname@example.org to know more!